zurvan-lab/IPNN/IIPs/iip-0.md

 /ipnn/topic/profiles/v1
 ```

-The `profiles` topics is for broadcasting new profile and users a relay find. each node **SHOULD** gossip new profiles in profiles topic.
+The `profiles` topics is for broadcasting new profile and users a relay finds. each node **SHOULD** gossip new profiles in profiles topic.
 All data in this topic **MUST** be an IPNN message.

 #### Protocols